jscohen/drupal_detection_script/README.md

 4. Current Bugs and Future fixes
 ========================
 For the script to work properly, make sure you have OpenSSL enabled in your PHP installation or else the script will not work on https sites.

+On 1/15/13, I created a functioning GUI for the app.

 I am looking for ways to improve the script and to add methods for detecting Drupal.
 Help would be appreciated.
 If you have anything to add, make a commit to git and I will look it over.